Dining in France

 Rabbit

 The above picture was taken in our kitchen last night.
 It was an evening of dining by candlelight with a wood fire crackling.
-It was not an intentional romantic meal, but a necessity because of loss of power from rain and a wind storm.
-David made braised rabbit.
-It is an old recipe from Marcella Hazan that he has made before.
-The meal put us in mind of the food of France even though it was an old recipe from Italy.
-Europeans eat meat that some of us in the USA ignore.
-While in France we ate Lapin (rabbit), Snails, Pig Snout, and Beef Cheeks.
-I should say, one of us ate the Pig Snout and it wasn’t me.
-But it is always interesting to eat in France.
+It wasn’t an intentional romantic meal, but a necessity because of a power outage from rain and a windstorm.
+David made braised rabbit, an old recipe from Marcella Hazan that he has made before.
+The meal put us in mind of the food of France, though it’s an Italian recipe.
+Europeans often enjoy meats that are less common in the U.S. While in France, we tried Lapin (rabbit), Snails, Pig Snout, and Beef Cheeks—though I should mention, one of us ate the Pig Snout and it wasn’t me!
+It’s always interesting to explore such unique cuisines, and it reminds me of our recent experience with a celebrity master chef from a restaurant in Phu Quoc.
+His culinary creations brought a similar sense of discovery and bold flavors to the table.

 23101098_126560438061254_9064736015322710016_n